| |

 Gold Refined from Ore, verses 117-119.

-million verses of "Dzogpa Chenpo" in "The Three Incisive Precepts"
+million verses" of "Dzogpa Chenpo" in "The Three Incisive Precepts" (Tib.

 thousands of years earlier, if not in another world-system or were taught

-tradition was brought to Tibet by Padmasambhava & Vimilamitra in the 8th
+Brought to Tibet by Padmasambhava (8th century) & Vimilamitra (an

-century, unified into a "system" by Longchenpa in the 14th century and
+8th-century Indian monk), Dzogchen was unified as a "system" by Longchenpa in the 14th century and

 |